pokgak/terraform-provider-e2e/docs/resources/loadbalancer.md

   backends {
     balance         = "source"
-    name= "backend-server-ts"
+    name            = "backend-server-ts"

     servers {
-      id = 163745 // just for an example
-      port = 8000 // just for an example
+      id = 163745  # Replace with your node or server ID port = 8000  # Replace with desired port
     }
      servers {
-      id = 149020 // just for an example
-      port = 8080 // just for an example
+      id = 149020  # Replace with your node or server ID port = 8080  # Replace with desired port
     }
     http_check = false
   }